-Mumbai is a magnificent place which has a lot to offer to its million visitors each year.
-India’s most populated city is also home of several UNESCO World Heritage sites, one of which is the spectacular train station Chhatrapati Shivaji Maharaj Terminus.
+Mumbai is a magnificent place that has a lot to offer to its million visitors each year.
+India’s most populated city is also home to several UNESCO World Heritage sites, one of which is the spectacular train station Chhatrapati Shivaji Maharaj Terminus.
 The terminus changed its name many times during the years and today city’s visitors, as well as locals, refer to it as Victoria Terminus.

 The building dates back from the 1887 year and it was designed in High Victorian Gothic style of architecture by the British architectural engineer Frederick William Stevens.
 It was built in honor of the fiftieth anniversary of Queen Victoria’s accession and yes, it was named after her.

 After dark, the building of Victoria Terminus is illuminated in bright red color.
 This underlines the extreme beauty of the combination of Indian limestone and Italian marble used for the elegant details.
 At the entrance of Victoria Terminus, you can see the figures of a lion and a tiger, representing the power of Great Britain and India.

 Chhatrapati Shivaji Maharaj Terminus is the busiest and the biggest train station in Mumbai.
 It offers to its visitors 18 platforms – 11 of which serve for the intercity trains and 7 operate the suburban trains.
 The traffic in front of the station is as crazy as it can get in Mumbai (yes, all rumors are true!
 It’s a jungle here!)

 In 2008 the station was used for filming the soundtrack song “Jai Ho” of the famous Indian movie “Slumdog Millionaire”.
 If you also want to take some good pictures of the building, just across the station, in the middle of the traffic jam, you can find a safe place to do so.